 Conversely, the online platform has afforded its practitioners with more tools and power in their arsenal.

 For example, it is much easier conducting experiments online when you can accurately reach your precise target audiences to test your hypothesis before even beginning a campaign.
-And with numerous online tools, we can test our target audiences for biases, heuristics, cultural relevance, etc. for formative learnings before we even arrive at a hypothetical solution and strategy.
+And with numerous online tools, we can test our target audiences for biases, heuristics, cultural relevance, and more for formative insights before we even arrive at a hypothetical solution and strategy.

 From these learnings, we can quickly create what we call an “MVP” (Minimum Viable Product), to test our hypothetical solution.
 A real, online target audience can be tracked (i.e. demographics, operating system, where it came from, how it behaved while interacting, mouse hover, mouse clicks, keystrokes, duration of stay) via field or controlled tests such as eye tracking, biological response tracking, EEG tracking, true implicit association reaction time tests, and more.

 Thus, accurate formative and summative learnings can be had in speeds unimaginable by offline means.
-And, also because of the nature of the online medium, these learnings can quickly be turned into improvements and tweaked as the campaign is being rolled out.
-This, in turn, means that campaigns can be much more effective.
+Because of the nature of the online medium, these learnings can quickly be turned into improvements and tweaked as the campaign is being rolled out.
+This means that campaigns can be much more effective.

 Persuasive devices like these can take numerous forms, such as a traditional mobile app, or an “Internet-of-Things” wearable and smart devices, or even predictive algorithms based on machine learnings.

 In short, with more connectedness, more tech, and more code, there will be more tools to nudge consumers in ways previously unimaginable.